 C4 ICT and information systems Demonstrates skills in IT (Word processing, spreadsheets, PowerPoint and web page creation) Further develop IT skills and understand the nature of business information systems, including use of databases, legal aspects and the impact of e-business.
-Develops the skill to evaluate financial information using appropriate software. the chosen specialist subject C5 Business Policy and strategy Understands the need for business policy within an organisation Appreciates the challenges managers face within organisations Possesses a critical understanding of the conceptual frameworks which enable strategic approaches to be applied to business problems.
+Develops the skill to evaluate financial information using appropriate software.
+Use effectively additional analytical software suitable for the chosen specialist subject area.
+Produce a Research Project report demonstrating a range of analytical skills using computer software.
+C5 Business Policy and strategy Understands the need for business policy within an organisation Appreciates the challenges managers face within organisations Possesses a critical understanding of the conceptual frameworks which enable strategic approaches to be applied to business problems.
 C6 Pervasive Issues Appreciates the impact of external factors on business with reference to the elements of the PESTLE model.
 Understand and appreciates business creativity and enterprise within an organisation.
 Understand knowledge management and risk management within real business practice.